The Ten Basic Points that Define the ILT

 The Independent Lodge of Theosophists has some specific characteristics which make it distinct from other organizations.

-Since 2009 the association worked as part of the United Lodge of Theosophists.
 The experience was positive: the work produced fruits and gained strength.
-At the right moment, however, it became clear that more autonomy was needed.
+At the right moment, it became clear that more autonomy was needed and on 14 September 2016 the Independent Lodge was founded.
+From that moment, the profile of the Lodge became easier to see and understand.

 1) Small yet International